burcakotlu/GLANET/docs/source/tutorial.rst

 	Please note that Regulatory Sequence Analysis is enabled if you have checked at least one of the following Annotation Options such as *TF*, *TF and KEGG Pathway* or
 	*TF and KEGG Pathway (CellLine based)*.
 	If you want to carry on Regulatory Sequence Analysis, you must check the Regulatory Sequence Analysis using RSAT check box.
-	Regulatory Sequence Analysis requires *Annotation Output* dropdown box selected as Write Overlaps Element Based or Element Type Based.
+	Regulatory Sequence Analysis requires *Annotation Output* drop down box selected as *Write Overlaps, Each One In Separate File (Element Based)* or *Write Overlaps, All In One File (Element Type Based)*.
 	Please notice that Regulatory Sequence Analysis is carried out for all of the annotated Transcription Factors.
 	Regulatory Sequence Analysis makes use of RSAT web services.

 9)	**Job Name**: (Optional)

-	Please give a job name, then a directory named with this job name will be created under ~path/to/GLANET Folder/Output/JobName/.
+	Please give a job name, then a directory named with this job name will be created under **~path/to/GLANET Folder/Output/JobName/**
-	Choose shorter job name so that all the sub folders to be created under ~path/to/GLANET Folder/Output/JobName/ directory will not exceed the allowable length.
+	Choose shorter job name so that all the sub folders to be created under **~path/to/GLANET Folder/Output/JobName/** directory will not exceed the allowable length.
 	Default is Job Name is  *NoName*.

 **Log File**: